PAWS AGAINST STRESS

 Now, in 2016, as they say the rest is history !
 (See CCST website - Research Tab - Student Exam Stress, or click on Animal Magic)

 The project very quickly proved to be extremely popular with students, university staff and with our Therapet volunteers.
 The above title was originally coined by the Student Counsellors in Edinburgh but this was quickly hi-jacked by CCST and by the many other institutes which saw and appreciated the benefits from holding sessions for their students.
-In 2017 CCST held 99 sessions in 47 universities or colleges across Scotland, using 359 Therapets with 9359 students attending these events.
+In 2019 CCST held 178 sessions in universities, colleges and some commercial organisations across Scotland, 11,800+ people benefited from attending these events.
 This is a free service to universities, colleges or places of further education.

 CCST has developed and refined guidance for managing this type of event and our aim is to give all students the same helpful experience no matter where they are studying.
 At the same time we need to safeguard and ensure the comfort and wellbeing of our Therapets and volunteers.